WHAT TO SUBMIT

-You may submit up to 2 categories in your Festival application.
-For example, if you create works in ceramics as well as painting and you would like to showcase both in your online gallery, your submission must include two separate, cohesive sections, one for each body of work.
-If both sections are accepted, then you will be allowed to showcase works in those categories.
+You may submit up to 3 applications in different Festival categories.
+For example, if you create works in ceramics as well as painting and you would like to showcase both in your online gallery, your submission must include two separate, cohesive applications, one for each body of work.
+If both applications are accepted, then you will be allowed to showcase works in those categories.

 3D Works - original works that are three-dimensional, using additive or reductive techniques, including freestanding sculptures, reliefs, assemblages etc. created using either traditional or experimental materials.

 2D Works – original works that are two-dimensional, created using one or more physical material, including Drawing, Printmaking, Illustration, Collage, and Mixed Media works, etc.